portlandcodeschool/afe/index.md

 These tools and techniques include:

 * Task automation to reduce repetitive tasks and improve quality
-* CSS preprocessors to improve code design and flexibility
+* Sass - a CSS preprocessor that improve codes design and flexibility
 * Browser-based acceptance testing with Selenium IDE
-* Chrome Developer Tools for debugging SCSS using source maps
+* Chrome Developer Tools for debugging Sass using source maps
 * Style guides - specifying and controlling the coding of style
 * Interactivity - forms, microinteractions, and UI patterns